Original Article, Published by McMaster University, November 11, 2022

 “AIMA lab’s new screening test will provide clarity to individuals living with symptoms of endometriosis, giving them an accelerated path to a diagnosis so they may begin safe and effective treatment plans.
 This support from the McMaster Seed Fund will be instrumental in bringing our technology closer to the market and to people with CPP/PP,” says Foster.

 LLIF Healthcare received $381,500 to further its cloud-based platform which provides doctors and hospitals with data to improve patient care and reduce healthcare costs.
-Co-founded by associate professor of medicine Shawn Mondoux and clinicians David Hamilton and Charlie Farkas, LLIF is bringing to market their MD Dashboard, which extracts physician practice data from electronic medical records and provides a practice and improvement feedback strategy to doctors.
+Co-founded by associate professor of medicine Shawn Mondoux and clinician David Hamilton, LLIF is bringing to market their MD Dashboard, which extracts physician practice data from electronic medical records and provides a practice and improvement feedback strategy to doctors.

 The technology is already operational at St Joseph’s Healthcare Hamilton and Niagara Health, with implementation beginning soon at Joseph Brant Hospital.
 The McMaster Seed Fund investment will help LLIF expand operations to other Canadian health centres, says Mondoux.